Mel and Dorothy Tanner: Lumonics (1969-present)

 Ms. Tanner was invited by Denver Arts & Venues to create a site-specific art installation at the landmark McNichols Building in Civic Center Park in downtown Denver, beginning January 13, 2018.
 The exhibit, the Lumonics Mind Spa, was opened to the public through July 18, 2018.
 In August 2018, Tanner was nominated for the Arts & Culture Impact Award, presented to an individual or an organization that had made a significant and lasting impact on arts and culture in Denver.
 On Nov.
 15, 2018, she received the Excellent in Arts & Culture Innovation Award from Denver Mayor Michael Hancock for "breaking new ground in the arts and whose contribution to innovation in the arts has been significant in 2018."

 In 2018 the Lumonics School of Light Art was founded by Tanner in Denver and was co-directed by Tanner and Billard.
-The school teaches students how to construct and electrify a cube, which wasthe first lighted artwork that the Tanners constructed.
+The school teaches students how to construct and electrify a cube, which was the first lighted artwork that the Tanners constructed.